 We will start our trail down to Baix Empordà.
 In spite of it being a prosperous area, it still conserves the traditional rural and village way of life.
 The paths and tracks have not been asphalted nor has the countryside been fenced off so there is an unlimited combination of paths and bridleways to explore.
 Every hour we pass another beautiful village, castle, churche, archway, tunnel and old wooden doors with wrought iron knockers, the beauty of the stonework of the past.
 At lunch time we will have our daily picnic in an evergreen oak forest.
-In the afternoon, we will arrive back at Can Sort where we started 3 days ago.
+In the afternoon, we will arrive back at Can Grau where we started 3 days ago.

 DAY 5: THROUGH THE MEADOWS

-We start from Can Sort but today in the opposite direction to the first day.
+We start from Can Grau but today in the opposite direction to the first day.
 Heading south to the river Ter, watching the Castillo de Montgri outline which is located at the top of the mountain mass where it got its name.
 We will arrive to the river Ter riding in routes and paths in the middle of forests and meadows and at the end along rice fields, to arrive at the mouth of the river and the sandy beach of Pals.
 This beach is 8km long, with a view of the Medas Islands in the distance.
 Our hotel is in front of the beach.